The Hungry Bites

 Egg yolk: It should be from a large or extra large egg.
 If you double the recipe you can use a whole egg instead of 2 yolks.

-Almonds: Freshly roasted almonds give Kourabiethes they're siganture flavor and fragrance.
+Almonds: Freshly roasted almonds give Kourabiethes their signature flavor and fragrance.
 However, some people make them without the almonds.
-My opinion?
-Skip the almonds only if you hate them!
+My suggestion?
+Skip the almonds only if you hate them.

 Flour: For the best results use pastry flour (in Greece this is called "soft" flour and it has a lower protein content).
 You can make your own pastry flour if you mix 1 cup minus 1 tablespoon of all-purpose flour with 1 tablespoon cornstarch.